-- 1. lesson plan logbooks that includes three lesson plans of the best lessons that you have taught along with three observations of classes that you have observed.
-The observation form is provided on Moodle, - 2.
-25 self evaluations (one for each day) at the end of each lesson.
-You will provide this in the

-- form of a short paragraph of how the lesson went and what can be done to improve it if necessary.
+- lesson plan logbooks that includes three lesson plans of the best lessons that you have taught along with three observations of classes that you have observed.
+The observation form is provided on Moodle, - 25 self-evaluations (one for each day) at the end of each lesson.
+You will provide this in the form of a short paragraph of how the lesson went and what can be done to improve it if necessary.
 The self-evaluation form is provided on Moodle. - 3. at least one peer-evaluation (a form will be provided), - 4. a reflective problem-solving diary.
 You are expected to define one challenge you are facing in your classroom.
 This challenge could be academic, behavioural, or institutional.
 You will study the identified issue in the current professional literature (5 peer-reviewed journal articles minimum, published between 2009-2018) and prepare an action plan.
+You will evaluate the success of your intervention in your reflective problem-solving diary.
+The template is provided on Moodle.